-This new audiobook, Mindfulness for Kids by Brenda Shankey, is designed to give children the skills of mindfulness, to live in the present moment instead of squandering the precious seconds of their lives as they worry about the future and regret the past.
-It is also a key learning resource for face-to-face mindfulness sessions.
+Designed to give children the skills of mindfulness, to live in the present moment instead of squandering the precious seconds of their lives as they worry about the future and regret the past.
+It is also a key learning resource for face to face mindfulness sessions.